rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ============

 This section uses the concept of ICE agent as defined in {{RFC8445}}.
-In the remainder of the document, it is assumed that each browsing context has its own ICE agent.
+In the remainder of the document, it is assumed that each browsing context (as defined in Section 7.1 of {{HTMLSpec}}) has its own ICE agent.

 ICE Candidate Gathering {#gathering}
 ----------------------------